snek152/SwordSelection/README.md

 Currently, the features of this mod are as follows:
 - Iron Sickles: A slightly faster yet less damaging variation of a sword.
 Can also work as a low-tier pickaxe
 - Iron Broadsword: A very bulky and slow sword variation that does much more damage, and also knocks back the target
+- Iron Longsword: A seemingly regular but much thinner sword variation.
+Has a 10% chance to spawn a lightning bolt on hit, or 100% chance during a thunderstorm
-- Input an iron sword into a stonecutter to create these two sword variations
+- Input an iron sword into a stonecutter to create these sword variations

 Planned and possible features:
 - Dual wielding for scimitars and sickles